Do you need a getaway? Pack your bags and grab the kids, it’s time for an RV camping trip!

 Amenities: If you want to get out of the park for a full RV hookup, the Klamath River RV Park has beautiful views, just minutes from the park entrance.
 Plus, the place has amazing amenities, including BBQ grills, fish cleaning stations, a gift shop, laundry and show facilities, a kid’s playground, pet-friendly trails, and more.

-Capacity: The campground features 98 sites with almost 90 full hookups, including 30 or 50 amp electrical, water, sewer, and cable tv.
+Capacity: The campground features 98 sites with almost 90 full hookups, including 30 or 50 amp electrical, water, sewer, and cable TV.

-Best Time to Visit Redwood National Park for RV Camping
+Best Time for Redwood National Park Camping

 Did you know Redwood National Park is open 24/7, 365 days a year?